jarmokivekas/tuamk-thesis/doc/main.md

 ## Applications of Spectrum Monitoring

 Spectrum monitoring, or spectrum occupancy measurement, is used to study how effectively a frequency band of interest is used in some geographical area.
-The level of utilization is determined based on the proportion of time when the frequencies are in use versus them being unoccupied.
+The level of use is determined based on the proportion of time when the frequencies are in use versus them being unoccupied.
 Information obtained from spectrum monitoring helps regulatory authorities assess the effectiveness their current allocations, and plan for future use of the radio spectrum.
-Spectrum monitoring is also used to improve the accuracy of spectrum usage databases in order to facilitate sharing of spectrum.\cite{hoyhtya16}
+Spectrum monitoring is also used to improve the accuracy of spectrum usage databases to facilitate sharing of spectrum.\cite{hoyhtya16}